andrint/andrint.github.io/_posts/2025-03-27-fingerprint recognition.md

 From this, I found that while the error rate looks low at higher thresholds, the FNR increases to 100%, which means all true matches are missed.
     💡**Lesson learned** Accuracy is not enough — you must inspect FPR/FNR trade-offs.

+## Observations
+- Performance varied depending on the fingerprint being tested.

+- At thresholds ~0.70–0.76, I observed a balanced compromise between FPR and FNR.

+- With just 80 samples, tuning is limited — more data would improve robustness.
 ## Basic formatting

 You can use *italics*, **bold**, `code font text`, and create [links](https://www.markdownguide.org/cheat-sheet/).
 Here's a footnote [^1].
 Here's a horizontal rule: